AdrianPardo99/wardriving_for_self/README.md

 For a quick overview:

-* Containers for a simple self hostage deploy (Docker, Podman you can choose what you prefer)
+* Containers for a simple self hostage deploy (Docker, Podman you can choose whichever you prefer.)
 * Python + Django + Django-Rest-Framework (DRF)
 * Celery, Celery-Beat for paralallel files processing
 * For a quick deploy you can choose your compose technology that you prefer (Docker-Compose, Podman-Compose)